String beans with marina sauce were my favorite vegetable growing up, and it still ranks pretty high on the list today.

 They also freeze up really well, too.
 To do this you need to give them a quick blanch and then a quick submersion in an ice bath and a quick drain/dry off and put them in plastic freezer bags and you will have a supply for the coming winter.

 String beans fresh will give you probably your best nutritional bang for your buck.
 They are loaded with fiber, potassium, folate and an excellent source of protein, iron, and zinc.
 They contain antioxidants similar to those found in green tea; also known as catechins.

 They improve heart health and help prevent cancer.
 Also helps to prevent, as well, as manage diabetes.

 So when your kids are giving you a tough time eating some other sophisticated vegetables, remember to pick some fresh, right from the farm, string beans and know that this will be a “winner” with your children and they will be getting a powerhouse of nutrition from this simple vegetable.

-String Beans with Tomato
+Marinara String Beans